-Grocery shopping illustrates a major transformation spurred by COVID-19.
+Grocery shopping illustrates a major transformation spurred by the COVID-19 business impact.
 Purchasing groceries online is increasingly becoming more commonplace.
-In fact, surveys recently found that 42% of people shop for groceries online, with almost half stating COVID-19 as the reason.
-Even for those who don’t buy groceries online, 41% said they would in the next six months.
+In fact, surveys recently found that 42% of people shop for groceries online, almost half stating COVID-19 as the reason.
+Even those who don’t buy groceries online, 41% said they would in the next six months.

-A dominant winner of grocery ecommerce is InstaCart.
-It fulfills online orders for groceries with multiple store partnerships, unlike competitors such as Walmart (which sells its own products).
-Ease-of-use and new ordering features gave Instacart a 300% boost in online sales, beating Amazon, Walmart, Target, Peapod and FreshDirect in increased sales during COVID-19.
+A dominant winner of grocery e-commerce is InstaCart.
+It fulfills online orders for groceries with multiple store partnerships, unlike Walmart’s (which sells its own products).
+Ease-of-use and new ordering features gave Instacart a 300% boost in online sales, beating Amazon, Walmart, Target, Peapod, and FreshDirect in increased sales during COVID-19.

 Growth of contactless pay

 Fear of the spread of COVID-19 has pushed many to use contactless payment options.
 Shares of contactless payment at stores and ATMs are expected to increase by 10-20% due to COVID-19, and a surprising 27% of all U.S. small businesses have observed an increase in the use of mobile payment options like ApplePay.
-With a moratorium on cash, person-to-person services like PayPal, Venmo and Zelle have increased in popularity as well.
+With a moratorium on cash, person-to-person services like PayPal, Venmo, and Zelle have increased in popularity.

 According to Mastercard, 79% of card users now opt for contactless transactions, which have experienced a 40% growth in the first quarter of 2020.
 Speed and ease-of-use are primary reasons contactless is likely to persist post-COVID-19.
 In fact, being 10 times faster, on average, than cash transactions is partly why 69% of contactless users find it more convenient than cash.

-Furthermore, the popularity of contactless is unlikely to dwindle post-COVID-19.
-This is largely because 60% of users feel comfortable with it because of the use during the pandemic.
+Furthermore, the popularity of contactless is unlikely to dwindle the post-COVID-19 business impact.
+This is because 60% of users feel comfortable with it because of the use during the pandemic.
 In fact, 74% plan to continue using contactless pay methods after the pandemic ends.
 A few features in contactless payment will likely reinforce its usage, including: